SogeNinja/Entrega1/README.md

 Give a ⭐️ if this project helped you!

 ***
-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_
+_This README was generated with 😈 by SogeNInja 😈